 You are also NOT required to designate a primary caregiver if you choose not to, however, if you do select a caregiver, you can not list yourself or your doctor.

 How-to’s work best when they come from personal experiences.
 The fact is that I recently renewed my red card and decided that I was going to change who I originally had designated as my primary caregiver.
 It was an ex-boyfriend, and I didn’t want to be tied up with it anymore.
 I wasn’t too pleased with his attitude.
-We obviously didn’t click anymore, and after a while, my meds started coming later and later.
+We obviously didn’t click anymore, and after a while, my cannabis started coming later and later.
 I just didn’t feel like I was welcome anymore and I felt like a burden when I asked for things, so after everything, and all of the reasons, I was ready to make a change and switch to a new primary caregiver.

 Lucky for us wonderful Colorado residents, we can change our caregivers and medical dispensary memberships once each and every month.
 So I got to spend a few weeks shopping around before I was ready to make the switch.
 I met with several medical caregivers and asked a few of my friends.
-I asked them some simple interview questions so that I could make sure the person growing my medicine would do a good job and get my meds to me on time.
+I asked them some simple interview questions so that I could make sure the person growing my cannabis would do a good job and get my cannabis to me on time.
 After meeting with people for a short while I settled on a close friend of mine who grows exceptional plants and has really mastered the art of growing marijuana.
 The quality of his own plants was absolutely stunning, and he kept everything very professional and organized.
 The switch helped me feel a lot better about everything else that was originally causing me some distress.
 I was now able to be close to my caregiver, and I was also able to keep an eye on my plants because my new caregiver agreed to keep me posted.
-I was also comfortable because everything was done by the books, and my medicine was always delivered on time and on-budget.
+I was also comfortable because everything was done by the books, and my cannabis was always delivered on time and on-budget.

 Here’s where it got a little tricky, though: I still had to get rid of up with my old primary caregiver before signing over to the new one.
 Unlike working with dispensaries as caregivers (some dispensaries just have you call the old dispensary and have them terminate your membership), it wasn’t as easy of a process.
 I was told to fill out a Change of Patient Records form, which must be completed, signed, notarized and returned to the state.
 The law is that you can only have one primary caregiver at a time, so in order for you to apply for a new one, you must fill out this form and play the waiting game.
 It really is a quick process, and pretty painless.
 All the technical stuff will be taken care of by the dispensary you’re choosing to be your dispensary caregiver.